Table of Contents

 Parameters

 Rules can be applied by period.
-In the case of two periods, the end date/time of the first period must be the same as the start date/time of the next period.
+In the case of two periods, the end date/time of the first period must be the same as the start date/time of the following period.

 • Priority: order of rule execution.
-Leave priorities at default.
+Leave default priorities.

 a.
 Meter Validation Rules